 60 Furman St.

 Further down the park, the swanky 1 Hotel houses a multitude of dining options.
 On the ground floor, Neighbors is a “picnic-fare café” with smoothies, pastries, salads, sandwiches and Brooklyn-made goods like The Salty Road taffy.
-Upstairs, the 4,000-square-foot 1 Rooftop boasts expansive views, handcrafted cocktails, and seasonal bites like lobster rolls and backyard burgers.
-Wednesday through Sunday, guests can also visit Brooklyn Heights Social Club for cocktails and small bites while surrounded by a garden and the city skyline.
+Upstairs, the 4,000-square-foot Harriet’s Rooftop & Lounge boasts expansive views, handcrafted cocktails, and seasonal bites like lobster rolls and backyard burgers.
+From 8:00 a.m. to 6:00 p.m., the Lobby Farmstand offers quick to-go snacks like fruits, granola and nuts.
 The Osprey, a signature restaurant from Matt Abramcyk (The Beatrice Inn), Eddie Bilowich (1 Oak) and chef Michael Oliver (Noho Hospitality) brings “market-driven comfort food” to the table every meal of the day: they’re open for breakfast, lunch and dinner every day (brunch and dinner service on weekends).

 334 Furman St.

 Pilot, another boat-based bar from the Grand Banks team, arrived at Pier 6 last summer.
 Housed on a historic, 140-foot racing schooner, it offers New Orleans–themed fare like oysters and soft-shell crab po’boys, as well as seasonal cocktails like the Spirit Animal with Aperol, coconut and strawberries.

 When nothing but pizza will do, Ignazio’s on Water Street, right under the bridge, dishes up both classic and specialty pies like white clam or bacon, avocado and tomato.
 Grab a pie and a seat with a view of the bridge.
 Heads up though, they’re cash only.